IasmimCristina/custom-hooks-when-not-use/README.md

-# Application with practical example of how to avoid cusotm hooks problems;
+# Application with a practical example of how to avoid custom hooks problems;

 ## Application